Tibet 2026 Festivals & Celebrations

 July and August are the months when the Snowdon Festival and horse racing festivals are held, and the cultural events are the most popular.

-The weather is clear and dry with strong sunshine from November to February.
+from November to the following February, the weather is clear and dry with strong sunshine,

 Q2: How early should I book my trip if I want to attend a Tibetan festival?